kBashar/dhaka-weather/README.md

 ### `/predict`

-Models performs better when future date is nearer to the trianning date and slips away further as we go further the time.
+Models performs better when future date is nearer to the trianing date and slips away further as we go further the time.
 This can be improved with more data.
 Here we are fitting the model with only 7 days of temperature data.